RGBCube/JsonWrapper/README.md

 Sets the key to the value in the JSON.

 if the `pathmagic` kwarg is given, it will spit it by the `+`'s and make dicts(or use existing ones) until it finishes, then it will set the value to the key in the last dict.

+Note that the `pathmagic` kwarg will override its path if it isnt a dict.
 ## `db.get(key: str, *, default=None, pathmagic="")`
 Returns the value of the key in the json, if the key isn't set in the json, it returns the default kwarg.